Before incorporating some of the techniques and philosophies described in this article, I will provide you will a short account of my morning.

 Meditation (10 minutes)

 Headspace is a fantastic app and I highly recommend it.
 Meditation is a chance to pause from the chaos of life and explore your thoughts and feelings in a calm and tranquil manner.
-I have noticed improvements in my concentration, mood, relationships with others and understanding of my own mind, which in the past has often been a troubled relationship.
-So Headspace essentially acts as a relationship counsellor between my mind and I and a very good one to say the least.
+I have noticed improvements in my concentration, mood, relationships and understanding of my own mind, which in the past has often been a troubled relationship.
+Headspace essentially acts as a relationship counsellor between me and my mind.

 Next up, after the meditation practice has finished (do not rush this), I switch apps into Duolingo.
 Now this is more of a personal goal but what I recommend is that you swap Duolingo with any micro goal that you may want to achieve that you enjoy doing.